Consider the following Lewis symbols for elements X and Y: (6.1, ... | Channels for Pearson+

 1

-Identify the number of valence electrons for element X from its Lewis symbol.
-Element X has 6 valence electrons.
+Identify the number of valence electrons for each element based on the Lewis symbols: M has 6 valence electrons and N has 1 valence electron.

-Recognize that sulfur (S) also has 6 valence electrons, similar to element X.
+Determine the tendency of each element to gain or lose electrons to achieve a stable electron configuration: M will likely gain 2 electrons to complete its octet, while N will likely lose 1 electron to achieve a stable configuration.

-Determine the number of electrons each element needs to achieve a full octet.
-Both X and sulfur need 2 more electrons to complete their octet.
+Predict the ions formed: M will form an anion by gaining electrons, and N will form a cation by losing an electron.

 Was this helpful?